talenaa/jobSearchApp/README.md

-# INSIDE OUT LARAVEL PROJECT
+# JOB SEARCH APP LARAVEL

 >[!IMPORTANT]
 >To learn how to install and also to know how I did this project, it's very important that you read every part of this readme.
 Thank you for your patience and have a good read.